GoogleCloudPlatform/terraform-google-cloud-spanner/README.md

 # terraform-google-cloud-spanner

-This module was generated from [terraform-google-module-template](https://github.com/terraform-google-modules/terraform-google-module-template/), which by default generates a module that simply creates a GCS bucket.
-As the module develops, this README should be updated.
+This module is used to create a [Cloud Spanner](https://cloud.google.com/spanner) Instance.

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a GCS bucket with the provided name
+- Creates a Cloud Spanner Instance
+- Creates a Cloud Spanner Databse
+- Creates a Cloud Spanner Databse Backup Scheduler

 ## Usage